HenronenGIT/roger-skyline-1/README.md

 | `crontab -l`             | List all the cron jobs for the current user.            |
 | `crontab -u username -e` | Edit another user's crons                               |

-> Make a script to monitor changes of the /etc/crontab file and sends an email to root if it has been modified.
+> Make a script to monitor changes of the /etc/crontab file and sends an email to the root if it has been modified.
 Create a scheduled script task every day at midnight.

 Resources: